x1n32/Interactive-Support-for-Learning-Collaborative-Software-Development/Task1.md

 ### Tips/Hints
 - This webpage has a link to check your progress below, and a link to GitHub.
 - Going to Github can be easily accessed via the 'View on GitHub Button'.
-- Gitpod can be accessed in the search bar via gitpod.io/# where # is the web address.
 - Run code can be done via F5 or right-click and Run Java
 - Save your work after each subtask
 - Stuck on something else?
 Look at the information page for help